LambdaHack/LambdaHack/GameDefinition/PLAYING.md

 The line starts with the list of party members (unless there's only one member) and the shortened name of the team.
-Clicking on the list selects heroes and the selected run together when `:` or `SHIFT`-left mouse button is pressed.
+Clicking on the list selects heroes and the selected run together when `:` or `Shift`-left mouse button is pressed.

 Then comes the damage of the highest damage dice weapon the leader can use, then his current and maximum Calm (composure, focus, attentiveness), then